Dr. Tanisha Hill-Jarrett is a neuropsychologist driven to reduce disparities in cognitive aging.

 Background

-Dr. Hill-Jarrett’s neuropsychology clinic is housed at the Byrd Alzheimer's Disease Center within the University of South Florida’s Department of Neurosurgery and Brain Repair.
+Dr. Hill-Jarrett is a T32 Brain Health Equity Fellow, Senior Atlantic Fellow for Equity in Brain Health, and incoming Assistant Professor at the Memory and Aging Center at the University of California San Francisco.
 Clinically, her practice focuses on the neuropsychological assessment of adults and specializes in the evaluation of dementia/neurodegenerative disease and neurosurgical candidates (deep brain stimulation, epilepsy).

 A native of New Brighton, Pennsylvania, Dr. Hill-Jarrett obtained a bachelor's degree in psychology with a minor in neuroscience from the University of Pittsburgh.
 She earned her doctoral degree in clinical psychology from the University of Florida with specialization in neuropsychology.
 She completed an American Psychological Association (APA) accredited internship in adult and geriatric neuropsychology at Emory University Rehabilitation/Grady Memorial Hospital.
 Her neuropsychology postdoctoral fellowship was combined (clinical + research) and completed at the University of Michigan and Michigan Alzheimer's Disease Center.